-Prostatic carcinoma ranks as the most common malignant tumour in men and the second most common cause of cancer-related deaths in men 6.
-Prostatic adenocarcinoma is by far the most common histological type and is the primary focus of the article.
+Prostatic carcinoma ranks as the most common malignant tumor in men and the second most common cause of cancer-related deaths in men.
+Prostatic adenocarcinoma is by far the most common histological type and is the primary focus of this article.

 - abnormal digital rectal examination

 - urinary symptoms, e.g. nocturia, hesitancy, urgency, terminal dribble

 - back pain

 Clinical scores that may be useful in assessing symptoms severity include: